-Over the past four decades, Americans have voted Mexico the world’s #1 place for retirement or live in the way that really counts…
+Over the past four decades, Americans have voted Mexico the world’s #1 place to enjoy expat life in the way that really counts…

 They’ve packed up and moved there.

 This country is home to more American expats and retirees than any other, at least 1 million and as many as 2 million, depending on the survey.

 This shouldn’t surprise anyone.
 It’s easier for an American to get to Mexico than to any other country other than Canada.

 Why do Americans choose to go south of the Rio Grande rather than to the Great White North?

 Americans looking to start a new life in a new country primarily seek three things: warm weather, beautiful beaches, and a low cost of living.
 Mexico competes handily in all three categories.

 This big, diverse country offers dozens of great living options, from colorful and historic colonial cities like San Miguel de Allende, Cuernavaca, Guanajuato, and Oaxaca to beach towns like Playa del Carmen and Tulum (on the Caribbean coast) and Puerto Vallarta and Mazatlán (on the Pacific).